justtheimpaler/canary/README.md

 # Canary

-Canary searches for folders that can have a growing number of files and subfolders in them.
-Its goal is to detect if folders are silently growing beyond a predefined size threshold, something that could potentially make one or more applications slow or even crash.
+Canary searches for folders that can have a growing number of files and/or subfolders in them.
+Its goal is to detect if folders are silently growing beyond predefined size thresholds, something that could potentially make applications that use them slow, unstable, or even crash.

 Canary can be run discretionally or periodically as an automated process.
-It scans all the subfolders of one or more root folder, according to the configuration, and logs warnings and critical messages when they exceed the threshold specified in the rules.
-This log could potentionally be connected to monitoring tools to produce alerts for these findings.
+It scans the subfolder tree of one or more root folders, as indicated in the configuration, and logs warnings and critical messages when they exceed the thresholds specified in the rules.
+This log could potentionally be fed to monitoring tools to produce alerts for these findings.

 ## Setup

 To use this tool you need:

-- Access to the command line.
+- Access to the command line
-- Java 8 or newer installed.
+- Java 8 or newer installed
-- A folder (the working folder) where to install the tool and the configuration file.
+- A folder (the working folder) where to install the tool and the configuration file

 To use it follow the steps:

+### Step 1 - The Working Folder

+Create an empty working folder.
+You'll copy the JAR file for this tool in it and then you'll create a configuration file.

-### Step 1 - Download This Tool
+### Step 2 - Download This Tool

 Get the tool from Maven Central at [search results](https://central.sonatype.com/search?q=canary) and place it in the work folder.

 Copy the JAR file into the working folder.

-### Step 2 - Add Configuration File
+### Step 3 - Add Configuration File

 The configuration is specified using YAML format.
 The default name of the configuration file is `canary.yaml`.
-This file will define one or more base folders to scan (the "root" folders) and their properties.
+This file will define one or more base folders to scan &mdash; the "root" folders &mdash; and their properties.

-Starting in these folders Canary will scan all its subfolders to count file entries (i.e. files and subfolders).
+Taking these root folders as starting points Canary will scan all its subfolders to count file entries (i.e. files and subfolders).

 The configuration can specify one or more exclusion rules for this scan; these exclusion rules can take the form of:

-- A regular expression to match a subfolder's name
+- Regular expressions to match subfolder names
-- A relative path for a specific folder
+- Relative paths of specific folders

-For example, if we wanted to scan starting from two root folders (`/var/apps/myfolder` and `/opt/shared/logs`), the configuration file can take the form:
+For example, if we wanted to scan starting from two root folders (`/var/apps/myfolder` and `/opt/shared/logs`), the YAML configuration file can take the form:

 ```yaml
 ---